Power prices are painful but geothermal could be New Zealand's superhot solution

 When pure water exceeds 373 degrees Celsius and 220 bars of pressure, it becomes "supercritical”- a state that offers up to three times higher production enthalpy compared to conventional geothermal.

 In the Taupō Volcanic Zone (TVZ), supercritical conditions are as shallow as 4 km, making it one of the rare places in the world where supercritical development is both accessible and technically feasible.
-So far, only Iceland, Japan, United States and Kenya have successfully drilled superhot wells - with Japan and New Zealand the only country in critical need to develop superhot further.
+So far, only Iceland, Japan, United States and Kenya have successfully drilled superhot wells.

 The science is in, but what about about the cost?